-Furthermore, today the Chatter can also calculate rain intensity and compare this to defined time frames and the data can be used to start pumps, thereby avoiding sewage overflow.
+Chatter is mainly used to register ground water levels and storm flow incidents.
+Furthermore, today, the Chatter can also calculate rain intensity and compare this to defined time frames.
+This data can be used to start pumps, thereby avoiding sewage overflow.

 Warnings are send from the device in case of low battery or unauthorized access.
-This makes it easier to plan maintains routines, as the Chatter does not need manned monitoring.
+This makes it easier to plan maintains routines as the Chatter does not need manned monitoring.